-In 2022, the company repaid \$2.9 billion aggregate principal amount of 3.450% senior notes, \$1.7 billion aggregate principal amount of 3.25% senior notes, \$1.0 billion aggregate principal amount of 3.25% senior notes.
+In 2022, the company repaid \$2.9 billion aggregate principal amount of 3.450% senior notes, \$1.7 billion aggregate principal amount of 3.25% senior notes and \$1.0 billion aggregate principal amount of 3.25% senior notes.
 These repayments were made by exercising, under the terms of the notes ranging between 60 and 90-day early redemptions at 100% of the principal amount.
-During the quarter ended December 31, 2022, the company also paid \$3.1 billion aggregate principal amount of 2.9% senior notes, \$3.0 billion aggregate principal amount of 3.25% senior notes and \$750 million aggregate principal amount of 2.9% senior notes, \$3.0 billion aggregate principal amount of 2.9% senior notes at \$750 million aggregate principal amount of floating rate senior notes at maturity.
+During the quarter ended December 31, 2022, the company also paid \$3.1 billion aggregate principal amount of 2.9% senior notes, \$3.0 billion aggregate principal amount of 2.3% senior notes and \$750 million aggregate principal amount of floating rate senior notes at maturity.
 Additionally in 2022, the company refinanced its \$2.0 billion floating rate five-year term loan.
 As part of the refinancing, the company repaid the existing \$2.0 billion term loan due May 2025 and borrowed \$2.0 billion under a new term loan at a lower floating rate.
 All other significant terms of the loan, including the maturity date, remained unchanged after the refinancing.